fgelosa/Thesis/README.md

 rm -r *
 ```

-9. Replace the client file “fabcar.go” from client directory overwriting the same file in fabric-samples/fabcar/go directory
+9. Place the client file “fabcar.go” from client directory in fabric-samples/fabcar/go directory

 10. Run the script
 ```